A Local Guide for Your Darien Adventure – Garceth Cunampio Tocamo

 What are facilities at the ranger station like?

-The Darien National Park is 2,240 square miles or 5,790 square kilometres.
+The Darien National Park is 2,240 square miles or 5,790 square kilometers.
 Its only facility is the ranger station, inside the rainforest.
 Accommodations are basic.
-There is a bed, toilet, stove and a small solar panel to charge batters.
+There is a bed, toilet, stove, and a small solar panel to charge batteries.
 Filtered tap water is available.
 Close to the rangers station is a river called the Perresenico, which is very good to shower naturally and experience some creatures living close to it.
 Our meals are provided by our hosts at the ranger station.

 Does Garceth personally guide tours to the Darien National Park?